- Home

 Menopause is the end of menstruation (having periods).
 It usually happens between the ages of 45 and 55.
 Menopause before the age of 40 is known as premature menopause or premature ovarian insufficiency (POI), and before the age of 45 it is called early menopause.

-Premature menopause could occur immediately or many years after treatment depending on your age, type of treatment and the dose of any drugs you received.
+A permanent end to your periods may occur immediately or many years after treatment depending on your age, type of treatment and the dose of any drugs you received.
 If the ovaries are surgically removed or too many eggs are damaged during treatment, menopause is permanent.

 While premature menopause means you won’t ovulate, it may be possible to carry a baby if you have a uterus and have not had radiation therapy and use stored eggs or donor eggs.
 After spontaneous POI there is a small chance (5–10%) of becoming pregnant naturally because a remaining egg may mature and be fertilised by a sperm.
 The likelihood of getting pregnant after POI caused by cancer treatment is not known.